 Task scheduling enables you to configure periodically executing a task, to detect and copy changes from your source storage system to the destination.
 You can schedule your tasks using the AWS DataSync Console or AWS Command Line Interface (CLI), without needing to write and run scripts to manage repeated transfers.
 Task scheduling automatically runs tasks on the schedule you configure, with hourly, daily, or weekly options provided directly in the Console.
 This allows you to use a single tool to manage and monitor your data transfer, and ensure that changes to your dataset are regularly copied to your destination storage.

 File system integration and metadata preservation

 When copying data to Amazon S3, DataSync automatically converts each file to be a single S3 object in a 1:1 relationship, and preserves POSIX metadata as Amazon S3 object metadata.
 When you copy objects that contain file system metadata back to file formats, the original file metadata that DataSync copied to S3 is restored.
-Similarly, when Amazon EFS is the destination for your data, DataSync preserves your existing directory structures and file metadata.

 Integration with AWS infrastructure and management services

 DataSync works natively with AWS infrastructure and management services to make data movement simpler, and to provide consistent management experience for your DevOps teams.
 In addition to integrations with Amazon S3, Amazon EFS, Amazon FSx for Windows File Server, and AWS KMS, DataSync supports VPC endpoints (powered by AWS PrivateLink) in order to move files directly into your Amazon VPC.
 Like other AWS services, you use AWS Identity and Access Management (IAM) to securely manage access for DataSync.
 The service accesses your Amazon S3 bucket using an IAM role you configure.